๐

 - mobile computing

-determine location using geometry of beacons- radio wave signals transmit exact time and that satellite's position
+active: rely on signal transmitted from beaconsproximity (cell phones)determine location by identifying nearest beacontriangulation (GPS)determine location using geometry of beacons- radio wave signals transmit exact time and that satellite's position

 - distance is determined by time it takes the signal to reach receiver

-: do not rely on signals transmitted from beaconsmotion tracing(speed and direction sensors)
+passive: do not rely on signals transmitted from beaconsmotion tracing(speed and direction sensors)track movement over time determine displacementscene analysis (digital camera)analyze images from digital camera

 - sensor accuracy and precision